Dating back to the 5th century A.D., the Church of Santo Stefano Rotondo is the oldest church with a circular plan in Rome.

-The majestic interior consists in a ring of twenty two precious marble columns separating a large central area, creating two circular walkways around the main altar at the very center of the church.
+The majestic interior consists of a ring of twenty-two fine marble columns that separate a large central area, creating two circular walkways around the high altar in the center of the church.
 There was a third concentric ambulatory with a cruciform internal division, dismantled during the 15th-century restorations.

-The eight-sided balustrade is decorated with paintings depicting episodes from the life of St. Stephen by Antonio Tempesta (1580).
-Another noteworthy feature of this church is the Martyrdom Cycle, a series of thirty-four fresco paintings along the peripheral wall of the church, executed by Pomarancio and Matteo da Siena (1582).
+The paintings decorating the eight-sided balustrade depict episodes from the life of Saint Stephen by Antonio Tempesta (1580).
+Another noteworthy feature is the Martyrology, the Cycle of Martyrdom, a series of thirty-four frescoes along the peripheral wall of the church, executed by Pomarancio and Matteo da Siena (1582).
 The first chapel on the left, dedicated to Saints Primo and Feliciano, contains some Byzantine mosaics from the 7th century A.D. representing a not-crucified Christ on a gemmed cross, according to an ancient iconographic scheme, between Saints Primo and Feliciano.
 A small head of Christ appears on the upper end of a brilliantly decorated cross.
 The chapel walls are covered with frescoes by Antonio Tempesta (1568).

 For the timetable of the masses and visiting conditions, please consult the contacts.